gqz7/Animations/README.md

-# Gabriel Sherman's Javascript Animation Porfolio
+# Animation Porfolio

 <p>&nbsp<p>

-## Explore the many categories bellow and view gifs representive to the JavaScript animations in this repository.
+## Explore the many categories bellow and view gifs representive of Java & JavaScript animations in this repository.

 <p>&nbsp<p>